 I have a map to the home of the soul,

-Beyond the mind is a golden find, –The Golden Find
+Beyond the mind is a golden find, –

 The paradox is a guide to the goal, –